Champion Lakes Regatta Centre

-The facility is situated adjacent to Tonkin Highway, a was officially opened on 30 January 2009.
+The facility is situated adjacent to Tonkin Highway and was officially opened on 30 January 2009.
+It cost approximately to construct.
+The centre is open to the public all days of the week.

-The establishment of the Champion Lakes Regatta Centre has provided students from schools like Kelmscott Senior High with opportunities to participate in rowing competitions held most Saturdays during the school year.
-Not only is it used by schools but it is also open to the public all days of the week.
+The establishment of the Champion Lakes Regatta Centre has provided students from schools like Kelmscott Senior High School with opportunities to participate in rowing competitions held most Saturdays during the school year.